buddhamagnet/cv/employment.md

 (including developer training and working with sysadmin to modify deployment and CI process accordingly).
 Have also been made a core committer which essentially makes me a final checkpoint on code going into the Economist codebase and associated applications.

+Currently working on a project to decouple code from Drupal and help move The Economist towards a service-oriented archiecture.
+This project is pure javascript (with an admixture of jquery and underscore), tested using jasmine.

 ### [UNBOUND](http://unbound.co.uk) JUNE 2011 - JUNE 2012

 Freelancing for a UK-based startup (Rails 3 platform) created by the QI research team.
 Unbound provides a crowd-funded publishing platform for